-- Then add in the pomegranate molasses, mix together with a spoon and roast in the oven for 1 hour tossing occasionally.
+- Then add in the pomegranate molasses, mix together with a spoon.

-- When the vegetables are roasted remove from the oven and mix in the cous cous so that it is coated in the juices from the pan and pour in the vegetable stock.
+- When the vegetables are roasted remove from the oven and mix in the couscous so that it is coated in the juices from the pan

-- Cover with a lid of tin foil and allow to sit for 10 minutes in a warm place.
+- Pour in the vegetable stock cover with a lid of tin foil and allow to sit for 10 minutes in a warm place.

 I am often happy to eat this just as it comes and it makes a great supper or lunch dish but feel free to serve with a juicy pork chop something like my brined pork chop works a treat.

 Nutrition Information:Yield: 6 Serving Size: 1